 Movies, like art, play an important role in our visual vocabulary.
-Ultimately, cameras and paint brushes fulfill the same purpose: portraying a reality like ours, or one we wouldn’t otherwise be able to see.
-Check out how these two genres come together, with Artsper’s top 10 picks for famous artworks in movies… So, ready to test the cinephile in you?
+Ultimately, cameras and paintbrushes fulfill the same purpose: portraying a reality like ours, or one we wouldn’t otherwise be able to see.
+Check out how these two genres come together, with Artsper’s top 10 picks for famous art in movies… So, ready to test the cinephile in you?

 1. The Dreamers

 In this cult classic, Eva Green and Louis Garrel form an unforgettable pair that profoundly impact an American expat’s experience of Paris.
 The adventurous duo, never ceasing to incorporate art and culture into their rebellion, decide to recreate a scene from Godard’s famous Band of Outsiders.
 The movie thus successfully references two different art genres at once, with a nod to New Wave cinema and art history’s neo-classical masterpieces.

 In the footsteps of Anna Karina and her accomplices, the three characters run across the Louvre’s gallery, hoping to beat the world record of 9 minutes and 28 seconds.
 Through their scream-filled sprint and the glares of those watching, a certain hypocrisy is brought to light.
 How much time do people truly spend in front of an artwork?
 Although we imagine it is a difficult number to calculate, the estimate is 3 seconds per artwork… Perhaps this is what the directors were getting at when blazing past the artworks, giving us only a few seconds to admire Jacques-Louis David’s Le Serment des Horaces.

 The movie Personal Shopper from 2016 far surpasses the limits of the fashion industry.
 Olivier Assayas offers a film that considers loss and the lengths someone will go when faced with its intensity.
 Kristen Stewart plays Maureen, the main character and personal shopper who has recently lost her twin brother.